algorandlabs/smart-asa/README.md

 > we rely type checks on the client side.
 We only enforce checking on the address lengths and the boolean values (0 or 1).

 ## Smart ASA Methods
-Smart ASA reference implementation follows the ABI specifyed by ARC-20 to ensure full composability and interoperability with the rest of Algorand's ecosystem (e.g. wallets, chain explorers, external dApp, etc.).
+Smart ASA reference implementation follows the ABI specified by ARC-20 to ensure full composability and interoperability with the rest of Algorand's ecosystem (e.g. wallets, chain explorers, external dApp, etc.).

 The implementation of the ABI relies on the new PyTeal ABI Router, which automatically generates ABI JSON by using simple Python _decorators_ for Smart Contract methods.
-PyTeal ABI Router takes care of ABI types and methods' signatures ecoding as well.
+PyTeal ABI Router takes care of ABI types and methods' signatures encoding as well.

 ### Smart ASA App Create
 Smart ASA Create is a `BareCall` (no argument needed) that istantiate the Smart